-AOG Senior Notes:
+OACC Senior Notes:

-The Company had \$6.0 million of Senior Notes outstanding at December 31, 2020.
+The Company has \$6.0 million of Senior Notes outstanding at December 31, 2021.
 These notes bear interest at 9.0% per annum which is payable quarterly.
 No principal is due until maturity on October 28, 2039.
 Principal can be prepaid at any time without penalty.
+During 2021, the notes were transferred from AOG to OACC as a dividend in kind.
+The terms on the Notes remain the same.